ryedin/site/_console/workflows.md

 ## Workflow History

 The execution of a Workflow is referred to as a "job."
-Click the Jobs tab to view a list of previously executed Workflows.
+From the main Workflows page, click the Jobs button in the right-side column to view a list of previously executed Workflows.
 A red or green indicator will tell you whether the job completed successfully.

 ![](/assets/images/docs/workflows/jobs.png)